strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/backend/global-middlewares.md

 };
 ```

-It should be converted to a Strapi v4 middleware using the following code:
+The Strapi v3 global middleware example above should be converted to a Strapi v4 middleware using the following code:

 ```jsx